CoLRev-Environment/colrev/readme.md

       This is particularly critical since there is no inherent order in BibTeX or CSV files storing the data of the literature review.
       Applications may easily introduce changes that make it hard to identify the content that has changed in a commit.
       - In the pipeline, this challenge is addressed by enforcing reasonable formatting and ordering defaults in the BibTex and CSV files.
-      - When editing files with external applications or manually, a general recommendation is to save the file after a few changes and check the changes via `git status`.
-      If it shows few changes, continue editing the files and check the `git status` before creating a commit.
-      If git identifies changes in the whole file, check whether the formatting can be adjusted in the application (e.g., setting quoting defaults in LibreOffice or sort order in Jabref).
-      It is always possible to run `make reformat_bibliography`, or to `git restore ...` the file and start over.

     </details>

 # Components

+The scripts work together with the [pipeline-validation-hooks](https://github.com/geritwagner/pipeline-validation-hooks).
+It is recommended to run `pre-commit run -a` regularly to analyze the status of the pipeline and to ensure consistency.

 Modes: